 Note: Quercetin is another supplement that should be avoided during pregnancy.

-As a proven mast cell stabilizer, quercetin is one of the usual suspects on the antihistamine supplement circuit, but it’s a powerful antioxidant that has shown efficacy in a number of contexts, so don’t pigeon hole this mighty flavonoid.6
+As a mast cell stabilizer, quercetin is one of the usual suspects on the antihistamine supplement circuit, but it’s a powerful antioxidant that has shown efficacy in a number of contexts, so don’t pigeon hole this flavonoid.
+6

-In fact, my post on how apple consumption has been linked to decreased risk if cancer in a number of large epidemiological studies is largely about the health benefits of quercetin.
-I have cycled on and off with a 500mg quercetin and 150mg bromelain regimen in the mornings and have found that helpful.
+In fact, our post on how apple consumption has been linked to decreased risk if cancer in a number of large epidemiological studies is largely about the health benefits of quercetin.
+Some team members here have cycled on and off with a 500mg quercetin and 150mg bromelain regimen in the mornings and have found that helpful.

 An interesting note on berberine